openssl/openssl/INSTALL.md

 Use the `RDSEED` or `RDRAND` command on x86 or `RNDRRS` command on aarch64 if provided by the CPU.

-### librandom

-Use librandom (not implemented yet).
-This source is ignored by the FIPS provider.

 ### none

 Disable automatic seeding.
 This is the default on some operating systems where